michael-e/email_newsletter_manager/readme.md

 - The Email Template Manager (ETM) extension (used through its public API)
 - The Core Email API (which has been introduced with Symphony 2.2)

-In short words, the Email Newsletter Manager (plus the Email Template Manager) enable you to:
+In short words, the Email Newsletter Manager (plus the Email Template Manager) will:

 - allow to define multiple recipient groups based on sections in Symphony (with a datasource-like editor)
 - allow to define multiple senders
 - add an Email Newsletter Manager field to sections (which in itself allows to choose which recipient groups and senders should be available for this special newsletter)
+- use templates defined in the ETM to render the email content
 - send HTML and/or plain text emails (defined in the Email Template Manager extension)
-- flexible recipient personalization (by using filtered datasources in the templates)
+- use flexible recipient personalization (by using filtered datasources in the templates)
-- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
+- even perform "sender personalization" in XSLT (using the field's datasource output which includes the sender ID and value)

-- upon sending:
+Upon sending it will:

 - use a stable background process
+- prevent duplicate emails (to the same address)
 - give feedback in the publish panel (and in the entry overview table)
-	- use templates defined in the ETM to render the email content
-	- copy the recipients to a database table based on the definitions (section, filters, fields) of the recipients groups
-	- read and process these recipients using pagination
+- read and process recipients using pagination, which means that there is virtually no limit to the number of recipients
-	- send email from the chosen sender to these recipients using the Core Email API

-### Features

-- background processes for sending
-- no duplicate sending (to single recipients) in a campaign
-- feedback in the publish panel (and in the entry overview table)
-- verbose log files, gzipped (if available)

 ### What this extension won't do